yonasuriv/MGK/README.md

 **MGK** comes with a dictionary of arround 900 potential passwords.

- Theres is also an option to upgrade MGK with two sets of dictionaries that are located in the folder 'Password Atlas' as torrent files.
+ Theres is also an option to upgrade MGK with two sets of dictionaries that are located in the folder 'Password Atlas' as **torrent** files.

-1. **Human**: Contains over 64 MILLON *Real Human* passwords leaked from various website databases.
+1. **Human-Only**: Contains over 64 MILLON *Real Human* passwords leaked from various website databases.
 #### Size: 247 MB compressed.
 684 MB uncompressed.
 2. **Arsenal-90**: Contains almost every wordlist, dictionary, and password database leaks, including every word in the Wikipedia databases (pages-articles, retrieved 2010, all languages) as well as lots of books from Project Gutenberg.
 It also includes the passwords from some low-profile database breaches that were being sold in the underground years ago.
 #### Size: 4.2 GB compressed.
 15 GB uncompressed.